-The Greentown Main Street Association met on Monday February 5, 2018 at the Greentown City Building Town Council room.
+The Greentown Main Street Association met on Monday November 6, 2017 at the Main Occasions Catering in Greentown.
 Those in attendance were:

-Directors present: Jolene Rule, Lisa Stout, Rachel Jenkins, Ronda Eldridge, Liesbet Patrick, Mark Lantz, Drew Reed, Ron Simpson and Katie Regan.
+Directors present: Jolene Rule, Lisa Stout, Rachel Jenkins, Ronda Eldridge, Garry Hill, Liesbet Patrick, Mark Lantz and Mary Miller.

-The Treasurer's report for November, December and January were read and filed for audit.
+The Treasurer's report for October was read and filed for audit.

 Fundraising – Is in need of a chairman.

 Website – Will add new members to the Website business directory in February 2018.

 Facebook Page – Jolene mentioned that if a Main Street Business member is having an event to send the information to the facebook page.
 She reminded everyone to like the page so you will get information on upcoming events.